Long-term loan for the public sector: How to reduce your instalment by 30 per cent

 The Federal Ministry of Finance provides detailed information on the development of public finances in Germany.

-The German Bundesbank offers comprehensive statistics on deposit and loan interest rates.
+The German Bundesbank provides comprehensive statistics on deposit and lending interest rates.

-The Federal Statistical Office (Destatis) supplies important information on the topic of public service in Germany.
+The Federal Statistical Office (Destatis) provides important information on the public service sector in Germany.

-The Consumer Centre informs you about your rights as a borrower in credit agreements.
+The Consumer Advice Centre informs you about your rights as a borrower under loan agreements.

-The Federal Agency for Civic Education (bpb) explains the term public finance in its political lexicon.
+The Federal Agency for Civic Education (bpb) explains the term public finances in its political lexicon.

 Further statistics from the German Bundesbank can be found on consumer loans to private households, especially instalment loans.